RyuichiSaito1/covid19-twitter-japan/README.md

 ## Estimating Time-Series Changes in Social Sensitivity for COVID-19 @ Twitter in Japan

-This repository contains the input and output data for the research article entitled "Estimating Time-Series Changes in Social Sensitivity for COVID-19 @ Twitter in Japan" by Ryuichi Saito and Shinichiro Haruyama in 2022.
-The article is published in [the Transactions of the Japanese Society for Artificial Intelligence](https://www.jstage.jst.go.jp/article/tjsai/37/3/37_37-3_C-L91/_article).
+This repository contains the input and output data for the research article entitled "Estimating Time-Series Changes in Social Sensitivity for COVID-19 @ Twitter in Japan" by Ryuichi Saito and Shinichiro Haruyama.
+The article is published in [the Transactions of the Japanese Society for Artificial Intelligence](https://www.jstage.jst.go.jp/article/tjsai/37/3/37_37-3_C-L91/_article) in 2022.

 The collection_data folder contains tweets collected using the Full-archive Search API of Twitter API v2 and the estimation_result folder consists of folders tweets sentiment classified by the BERT model fine-tuned by the Rakuten Dataset.